What to do with Chicken Carcass

 Note: If you’re making the chicken stock for future use, keep simmering your stock for longer.
 About an hour or two more on the stove will make your chicken stock more concentrated in flavor and easier to store.

-Also, homemade chicken stock can be kept in your refrigerator for 4 to 5 days.
+Storage Note: Homemade chicken stock can be refrigerated for 4 to 5 days.
 Keep it frozen for 6 to 9 months.
-You can also keep it pressure canned for up to one year, for the freshest results.
+You can also keep it pressure-canned for up to 1 year for the freshest results.

 How to Make Chicken Soup in a Slow Cooker